 Official GRE score report (SMU institution code: 6660; department/major field code for Religious Studies: 2904) – we accept scores up to five years old

-International students must submit an official TOEFL score report unless they have received a degree from a US university or seminary
+International students must submit an official TOEFL score report unless they have received an undergraduate degree from a US college or university.

 Applicants do not need to secure the commitment of a faculty member to be their advisor as part of the application process, nor should they expect to do so.